Installation

 1. TOC

-Run the installer script — it downloads the latest nightly binary, places it in ~/.local/bin, and runs enx setup:
+Run the installer script from a POSIX shell (bash or zsh) — it downloads the latest nightly binary and places it in ~/.local/bin:

 What the script does